 - Administrative practice and procedure

 - Intergovernmental relations

 - Reporting and recordkeeping requirements

 - Science and technology

-Accordingly, 36 CFR part 219 is corrected by making the following correcting amendments:
+Accordingly 36 CFR part 219 is corrected by making the following correcting amendment:

 (d) * * *

 (6) The quantity of timber that may be sold from the national forest is limited to an amount equal to or less than that which can be removed from such forest annually in perpetuity on a sustained yield basis.
 This limit may be measured on a decadal basis.

 (i) The plan may provide for departures from this limit as provided by the NFMA when departure would be consistent with the plan's desired conditions and objectives.
 Exceptions for departure from this limit on the quantity sold may be made only after a public review and comment period of at least 90 days.